 Three things and only three things happen to sound energy.
 Sound energy is absorbed, reflected, or diffused.
 Absorption converts sound energy to heat and then sound energy is lost forever.
-We have to be careful losing energy in order to manage it in our small room acoustic situations.
+We have to be careful about losing energy in order to manage it in our small room acoustic situations.
 Reflections are always with us from our room boundary surfaces and have a negative impact on sound and speech intelligibility.
 Quadratic residue diffusers can be one method of dealing with reflections Diffused sound, using quadratic residue diffusers takes a conscious design goal to achieve proper results.

-One method of diffusion that is widely known but not well understood is quadratic diffusion.
-Quadratic diffusors have been around for years and Peter D’ Antonio’s company, RPG, was the first company to make them commercially available.
-Quadratic diffusors have a series of wells or troughs of different depths, that when sound energy enters these wells or troughs it is bounced around inside the well and returns from its journey in a smaller version of itself spread out in a 180 degree, fan like array of energy.
-A QRD diffuser comprises wells of different depths, causing a mixture of phase shifts that diffuse reflected sound.
+One method of diffusion that is widely known but not well understood is quadratic diffusers.
+Quadratic diffusers have been around for years and Peter D’ Antonio’s company, RPG, was the first company to make them commercially available.
+Quadratic diffusers have a series of wells or troughs of different depths, that when sound energy enters these wells or troughs it is bounced around inside the well and returns from its journey in a smaller version of itself spread out in a 180 degree, a fan-like array of energy.
+A Quadratic diffuser comprises wells of different depths, causing a mixture of phase shifts that diffuse reflected sound.
 They are used to control reflections in the listening environment, particularly from rear walls and first-reflection points.
 They are based upon prime numbers and each prime number has a different frequency response.

 More Than One Needed

-Quadratic diffusors can be used alone but the best way to achieve good results is to use multiple panels, side by side.
-A quadratic diffusor that is placed vertically, will diffuse sound energy back into our rooms in a horizontal, fan like array and a diffusor place horizontally in our room, will spread sound energy out that enters it in a vertical, fan like array.
-With both vertical and horizontal diffusors, one can have a two dimensional diffused sound field.
+Quadratic diffusers can be used alone but the best way to achieve good results is to use multiple panels, side by side.
+A quadratic diffuser that is placed vertically, will diffuse sound energy back into our rooms in a horizontal, fan-like array and a diffusor place horizontally in our room, will spread sound energy out that enters it in a vertical, fan-like array.
+With both vertical and horizontal diffusers, one can have a two dimensional diffused sound field.